In 2018, over 90% or 7,700 residences in the county are on septic systems. The majority of homes (approximately 80%) are older than 25 years.

 The useful life of a septic system?

-- It is up to the respective RSD as to whether or not they will grant waivers.
+- It is up to the respective RSD as to whether or not they will grant a temporary waiver.
 Details provided in Indiana Code Title 36.
 Local Government § 36-9-23-30.1.

 - Interpretation?
 If your system is less than 10 years old, you may qualify for two five year waivers.
 The waiver would not exceed a total of 20 years.